 - Share ideas, developments in their initiatives, lessons learned, and other knowledge and experiences on the GBAN website;

-- Participate in "Investors Day" during GEW - a day that enables early-stage investors to connect with community leaders and local media through events and competitions, local programs for entrepreneurs, policy research and growing regional networks, during GEW, the annual celebration of entrepreneurship each November that adds energy to advancing entrepreneurship worldwide;
+- Participate in Investor Activities during GEW - a week that enables early-stage investors to connect with community leaders and local media through events and competitions, local programs for entrepreneurs, policy research and growing regional networks, during GEW, the annual celebration of entrepreneurship each November that adds energy to advancing entrepreneurship worldwide;

 - Participate in the GBAN Annual Meeting held in conjunction with the Global Entrepreneurship Congress (GEC) each April, and